Johse/powerload-utilities/README.md

 * **IDB.Load.Vault:** Sample code to extract data from Vault and fill the Intermediate Database (IDB).
 * **IDB.Analyzer.Inventor:** Scans Inventor files for missing references that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
 * **IDB.Analyzer.AutoCAD:** Scans AutoCAD DWGs files for missing Xrefs that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
-* **IDB.Translate.BCP:** Creates a valid BCP-package from the content of the Intermediate Database.
+* **IDB.Translate.BCP:** Creates a BCP-package from the content of the Intermediate Database.

 ### Additions
 For validating the BCP package that is created from the IDB there are additional tools: